soc 2 controls

 SOC 2 is guided by a list of five TSCs, Security, Availability, Processing Integrity, Confidentiality, and Privacy.
 Determining which TSC needs to be covered is a crucial part of preparing for your SOC 2 audit.
 However, the beauty of SOC 2 lies in its flexibility.
 Out of the five TSCs, it is only compulsory that your organization complies with the first category – Security.
 As for the remaining TSCs, the intent of the flexibility of the SOC 2 framework is so that companies have the freedom to determine what criteria are beneficial and relevant to their customers that they plan to share the SOC 2 report with.

-The purpose of SOC 2 controls
+The Purpose of SOC 2 Controls

 In summary, a SOC 2 control is the system or process that your organization implements in order to meet its SOC 2 compliance and information security objectives.
 The focus is on whether or not your organization fulfills predetermined objectives of control design and effectiveness within your selected TSC criteria.
 That being said, the natural first step is to know what these requirements are and to subsequently start implementing controls that not only align with these said requirements but that work best for your specific organization.

-The Trusted Service Criteria (TSC) requirements
+The Trusted Service Criteria (TSC) Requirements

 There are five Trusted Service Criteria (TSC) that make up the backbone of SOC 2.
 To become SOC 2 compliant, your organization needs to meet these requirements.
 As already mentioned, you do not have to meet all five criteria.
 Rather, each organization determines which TSCs are relevant and desirable, and then designs SOC 2 controls to achieve those goals.
 However, the first criterion, Security, is obligatory in all cases.